-The purest Minecraft experience is found in creative mode.
-The ultimate canvas, creative mode allows us to release the inner artist and produce something beautiful.
+The purest Minecraft experience is found in Creative Mode.
+The ultimate canvas, Creative Mode allows you to release your inner artist and produce something beautiful.
 If you’re looking for that unmissable vista, the finest examples of intricate architecture, or just a lovely place to take a stroll, then this sample of creation maps is what you need.

 At a distance, Arboreal looks like a massive, impressive old oak.
 It’s not until you get in close that you see Arboreal’s true beauty.
 Its branches are a road map, cradling a village.
 Houses, halls, and hot-air balloons fill the canopy, creating a wonderfully serene and fairytale-like atmosphere.
 An impressive lack of copy-and-paste means every new nook feels like a discovery.

-The ghostly region of Pripyat has been embedded in the minds of gamers ever since Call of Duty set them running around the abandoned city of Chernobyl, avoiding pockets of radiation and sniping hapless ultranationalist soldiers.
+The ghostly region of Pripyat has been embedded in our minds ever since Call of Duty sent us running around the abandoned city of Chernobyl, avoiding pockets of radiation and sniping hapless ultranationalist soldiers.
 Now some genius has painstakingly recreated the city in Minecraft, making for one of the most eerie and haunting creation maps we’ve ever had the pleasure to tentatively explore.

 Frequently shown off as one of the Minecraft community’s greatest accomplishments, WesterosCraft recreates the Seven Kingdoms of HBO’s Game of Thrones.
 Using a massive number of blocks to replicate every detail, seen from the air it starts to become increasingly difficult to distinguish Minecraft Kings Landing from the panning shots of the city in the show.
 At current, Westeros is incomplete, but already constructed are classic locations like The Wall, Winterfell, and the Red Keep.